Read these Frequently Asked Questions to help you in your search. If your question isn't answered here, use the Contact Us page to submit a question.

 NCAP can not provide legal advice in dealing with aerial or other sprays, so we recommend you contact your local bar association if you want to pursue legal help.
 For Washington and Oregon:

 For human pesticide exposure testing, contact your primary healthcare provider.

 To test food, vegetation, soil or water, Columbia Food Laboratories offers individual tests for over 550 different pesticides.
 They also have many multi-residue screens available.
 The Columbia Pesticide Profile is their most comprehensive multi-residue screen.
 They currently have two versions which include approximately 240 compounds (P2200) and 285 compounds (P2210).
 And, they have a new multi-residue screen (P7000) specifically for the National Organic Program's Target Pesticide List.
 Read more at: http://www.columbiafoodlab.com/services.htm

 Instead of killing bees from a bothersome hive, removal might be a great option for you.
 NCAP does not work directly with any bee removal companies, but a good resource to check is Bee Removal Source.
 They have an extensive list of resources organized by state.
 It's also helpful to identify the type of bee before contacting a bee removal company.
 Check our Bees & Wasps page to help with identification and other options for removing hives.

 Fleas are surely a nuisance for pets and people!
 Start by washing throw rugs and bedding weekly, use flea combs, vacuum, and apply nematodes to soil where your pets spend time.
 Read our fleas factsheet for more specific information and additional tips.

-We are a five state regional organization working in Oregon, Washington, Idaho, western Montana and northern California.
+We are a regional organization with headquarters in Eugene, Oregon and remote staff working in Oregon, Washington and Idaho.
 We also work to impact stronger federal pesticide policy from a regional perspective.